yeonsoochung/electricity-sources-usa/README.md

 <img src="images/usa-all.jpg" alt="Alt text" width="600"/>
 </p>

 Below, I summarize my findings for each region.
+More detailed analysis can be performed with the interactive PBI report.

 ### Midwest